 The high impact strength of Curv® is one of the critical features for this end use.
 The impact strength is achieved by our unique compaction process, using fabrics made of highly oriented polypropylene tapes.
 The performance of Curv® surpasses most other materials used in the luggage industry.

-Samsonite manufactures suitcases from Curv® and rigorously tests these suitcases, including a drop test from a height of several meters.
+Samsonite manufactures suitcases from Curv® and rigorously tests these suitcases.
 Samsonite has run over the suitcase with a truck and attaches the still intact piece of luggage to the wall with chewing gum.
 The case regains its shape without cracking or splitting.
 No other suitcase material provides the same combination of strength and light weight.

 The woven structure imbedded in the Curv® sheet enables high energy absorption and prevents splintering or brittle failure of the material.
 The impact strength of Curv® is about 3,400 J/m at room temperature and the material increases in strength and remains ductile at sub-zero temperatures.
 This strength, paired with the high rigidity of Curv® (four times higher than standard polypropylene), makes wall thicknesses of less than 1 mm feasible without additional stiffeners.
 The result is a piece of luggage that is robust and durable, yet flexible, in all climatic conditions.
 Curv® is also valued in other cases, for transporting guns or bicycles.